Oakesso/seloger.com/README.md

 If use of TOR please enter TOR password in the file "tool_kit.py" on line 221, with that you can crawl trough TOR.

+To get some speed in the whole process you can set "ratio=100" instead of "ratio=1".

 11/24/2014 :
 Actually the code has not been updated, the website configuration as changed so the code report some errors.
 I need to adapat to the new website conf.